 Dog bites are often unexpected but can be extremely serious.
 Depending on the size of the animal and the ferocity and duration of the attack, a dog bite incident can render devastating, long-lasting injuries.

-If you or a loved one has been attacked by an animal, our Bluffton dog bite lawyers at Horton & Goodman, LLC can help you recover compensation.
+If you or a loved one has been attacked by an animal, our Bluffton dog bite lawyers at Horton & Associates, LLC can help you recover compensation.
 We have over 25 years of combined legal experience and have a complete understanding of South Carolina laws governing dog bites and owner liability.

 Understanding South Carolina’s Dog Bite Laws

 To recover damages in a dog bite personal injury case, the owner of the animal will need to be found liable for your injuries.
 Fortunately, South Carolina’s rules are fairly victim-friendly.

 A dog owner can be held liable for injuries if: